 As seen in this article, there are many benefits for choosing dental implants to replace missing teeth.
 At Nourish Dental Care, we guarantee a minimum of five years for your implants.

-We use the latest technology to diagnose, treat and manage each patient’s condition.
+We use the necessary technology to diagnose, treat and manage each patient’s condition.
 Dr. Chionh who runs the practice has many years of experience, with a focus on orofacial pain, dental pain management, TMD, sleep dentistry, dental implants and more.
-He holds full membership in all four Royal Surgical Colleges of the United Kingdom & Ireland.